HajimeKawahara/exojax/documents/tutorials/MODITch4.rst

 .. parsed-literal::

     Background atmosphere:  H2
-    Note: Couldn't find the hdf5 format.
-We convert data to the hdf5 format.
-After the second time, it will become much faster.
     Reading transition file
-    Note: Couldn't find the hdf5 format.
-We convert data to the hdf5 format.
-After the second time, it will become much faster.
-    Note: Couldn't find the hdf5 format.
-We convert data to the hdf5 format.
-After the second time, it will become much faster.
     .broad is used.
     Broadening code level= a1
     default broadening parameters are used for  12  J lower states in  29  states